 Before I took over the fraud position, there was in my opinion a problem of resources capacity.
 This is why I immediately decided to outsource the fraud review process and ended-up partnering with Riskified after a quick RFP.
 For Vestiaire Collective, Riskified was a great help last June: I was getting married and took an entire month off.
 I was confident that I was leaving fraud review in the right hands as Riskified has proven itself since we started working together with very high approval rates and an outstanding average turnaround time of 20 seconds.

 Vestiaire Collective and Riskified

 Vestiaire Collective became a Riskified customer in early 2015.
 At first, an in-house fraud analyst would review orders during the day, and only transactions that came in overnight or during the weekend were submitted to Riskified for review.
-However, when Vestiaire’s single fraud analyst left the company, the retailer moved to Riskified’s Shop Protection plan.
+However, when Vestiaire’s single fraud analyst left the company, the retailer turned to Riskified for fraud management.

 With Riskified, Vestiaire enjoys high approval rates, a full chargeback guarantee on all approved orders, and significantly reduced fraud review turnaround times.
 This helps eliminate tensions and keeps both sellers and buyers on Vestiaire’s marketplace happy.
 As it is a luxury goods retailer, the lifetime value of Vestiaire Collective’s customers is exceptionally high.
 Therefore, the key advantage of utilizing Riskified is the peace of mind in knowing that every effort is being made to avoid false declines.